Alexander Scriabin: Music

 Rather than seeking musical versatility, Scriabin was happy to write almost exclusively for solo piano and for orchestra.
-His earliest piano pieces resemble Frédéric Chopin's and include music in many genres that Chopin employed, such as the étude, the prelude, the nocturne, and the mazurka.
+His earliest piano pieces resemble Chopin's and include music in many genres that Chopin employed, such as the étude, the prelude, the nocturne, and the mazurka.
 Scriabin's music rapidly evolved over the course of his life.
 The mid- and late-period pieces use very unusual harmonies and textures.

-The development of Scriabin's style can be traced in his ten piano sonatas: the earliest are composed in a fairly conventional late-Romantic manner and reveal the influence of Chopin and sometimes Franz Liszt, but the later ones are very different, the last five lacking a key signature.
+The development of Scriabin's style can be traced in his ten piano sonatas: the earliest are composed in a fairly conventional late-Romantic manner and reveal the influence of Chopin and sometimes Liszt, but the later ones are very different, the last five lacking a key signature.
 Many passages in them can be said to be tonally vague, though from 1903 through 1908, "tonal unity was almost imperceptibly replaced by harmonic unity."

 First period (1880s–1903)

-Scriabin's first period is usually considered to last from his earliest pieces to his Second Symphony Op.
+Scriabin's first period is usually considered to last from his earliest pieces to his Symphony No. 2, Op.
 29. The works from this period adhere to the romantic tradition, employing common-practice harmonic language.
 But Scriabin's voice is present from the very beginning, in this case by his fondness for the dominant function and added tone chords.

 Scriabin's early harmonic language was especially fond of the 13th dominant chord, usually with the 7th, 3rd, and 13th spelled in fourths.
 This voicing can also be seen in several of Chopin's works.
-According to Peter Sabbagh, this voicing was the main generating source of the later Mystic chord.
+According to Peter Sabbagh, this voicing was the main generating source of the later mystic chord.
 More importantly, Scriabin was fond of simultaneously combining two or more different dominant-seventh enhancements, such as 9ths, altered 5ths, and raised 11ths.
 But despite these tendencies, slightly more dissonant than usual for the time, all these dominant chords were treated according to the traditional rules: the added tones resolved to the corresponding adjacent notes, and the whole chord was treated as a dominant, fitting inside tonality and diatonic, functional harmony.

 Second period (1903–07)

-This period begins with Scriabin's Fourth Piano Sonata Op.
-30, and ends around his Fifth Sonata Op.
-53 and the Poem of Ecstasy Op.
+This period begins with Scriabin's Sonata No. 4, Op.
+30, and ends around his Sonata No. 5, Op.
+53 and the Poem of Ecstasy, Op.
 54. During this period, Scriabin's music becomes more chromatic and dissonant, yet still mostly adheres to functional tonality.
 As dominant chords are more and more extended, they gradually lose their tensive function.
 Scriabin wanted his music to have a radiant, shining feeling, and attempted this by raising the number of chord tones.
 During this time, complex forms like the mystic chord are hinted at, but still show their roots in Chopinesque harmony.

 At first, the added dissonances resolve conventionally according to voice leading, but the focus slowly shifts to a system in which chord coloring is most important.
 Later on, fewer dissonances in the dominant chords are resolved.
-According to Sabbanagh, "the dissonances are frozen, solidified in a color-like effect in the chord"; the added notes become part of it.
+According to Sabbagh, "the dissonances are frozen, solidified in a color-like effect in the chord"; the added notes become part of it.